tonycoco/heroku-buildpack-ember-cli/README.md

     heroku config:set FORCE_HTTPS=true

+#### Prerender.io

+Prerender.io allows your Ember website to be crawled perfectly by search engines.

+Set the Prerender host and token:

+    heroku config:set PRERENDER_HOST=service.prerender.io
+    heroku config:set PRERENDER_TOKEN=your-prerender-token

+*Note that you can either sign up for the hosted [Prerender.io](https://prerender.io) service, or host it yourself.
+The project is open source over at https://github.com/prerender/prerender.*

 #### Private Repos

 Got private npm or bower GitHub repos?
 Configure a `GIT_SSH_KEY` so that Heroku can access these packages: